 The blasts took place in several areas of Lebanon including the capital Beirut, the southern city of Tyre and the western area of Hermel, as well as in parts of Syria.
 Images circulated on social media of explosions and of people with bloodied pocket areas, ears or faces being taken to hospital.

 The damage in the Lebanese reports suggests to me this was a supply chain attack.
 Pagers were recently deployed, perhaps with some sense of new urgency for new devices.
-These could have been intercepted and sabotaged.
-They may have all be the same, but also could have been different models.
+These could have been intercepted and sabotaged were counterfeits inserted into the supply chain (as confirmed/protested by the authentic brands themselves).
+They may have all be the same, but also could have been many different models or devices.

 The IRA, for example, knew some cars had been bugged by British intelligence.
 What they didn’t know was that the supply chain was compromised such that every single car entering Ireland allegedly was bugged by the British so any of them could be triggered.

-The pagers deployed widely today in Lebanon are popular because one-way, a receive only device.
+The pagers deployed widely today in Lebanon are popular because one-way, used as a receive-only device.
 This leads people to believe without a transmit function they are hidden, with no target surface, while still being available for calls to action.
-Hassan Nasrallah, leader of Hezbollah, had warned members against cellphones.
-In reality, it’s possible to triangulate a one-way pager based on tower signal strength and direction.
-But news of exploding and easily tracked cellphones generated a great fear of using them.
+Hassan Nasrallah, leader of Hezbollah, had warned members against cellphones, arguably making them less safe by mandating a narrow and predictable attachment to legacy technology.
+In reality, it’s also possible to triangulate a one-way pager based on tower signal strength and direction.
+But the news of exploding and easily tracked cellphones generated a great fear of using them, which is how Hezbollah ended up being targeted today.

-And yet, if everyone in a particular target group is receiving the same signal at 1530, and they have just “upgraded” to a new pager device with a tell-tale vulnerability… the implications of membership are clear.
+When everyone in a particular target group is receiving the same signal at 1530 in the afternoon, and they all have just been “upgraded” to a new pager device with a tell-tale vulnerability… the implications of membership are clear.
+Communications will be severely interrupted among a very narrow set of specific network links.

-Unlike phones, pagers generally have very limited internal space, a few centimeters at most.
-A small explosive charge, even under 20 grams, would still cause significant damage, particularly when combined into a lithium battery known for volatility.
-Allegedly the GApollo AP-900 was the pager in this case, however, which uses an AAA battery.
+In terms of the method used, pagers tend to have very limited internal space, a few centimeters at most.
+This is a shift away from assassination levels of attack.
+A small explosive charge, even under 20 grams, would still cause significant damage, particularly when combined with a lithium battery known for volatility.
+Allegedly the GApollo AP-900 was the pager in this case, however, which specifies an AAA battery.

-I mean why would such a small charge be detonated to cause mass suffering across Lebanon, given a history of explosive methods in phones used for assassinating terrorist leaders?
+I mean why would such a small charge be detonated to disrupt communication and cause mass suffering across Lebanon, given a history of more potent explosive methods in phones used for assassinating terrorist leaders?

-My guess is that someone, either intentionally or unintentionally, just exposed how pervasively Hezbollah has been operating in Lebanon, and how they are being organized.
+My guess is that someone, either intentionally or unintentionally, just exposed how pervasively Hezbollah has been operating in Lebanon, and how they are being organized… by brightly illuminating all the endpoints.
 Nearly 3,000 casualties, having no other indicators than a newly distributed pager, is the strongest angle in this story.
-Emergency response has little choice but to put those being targeted on a map.
+Emergency response has little choice but to put the targeted on a public map.
+The more that is reported about injury by association, in theory, the better the case against Hezbollah has been made.

 Update:

 A second wave of exploding Hezbollah communication devices involved handheld radios.
-The manufacturer says these radios are counterfeits.
+The manufacturer is complaining these radios are obvious counterfeits.

 A sales executive at the U.S. subsidiary of Japanese walkie-talkie maker Icom told The Associated Press that the exploded radio devices in Lebanon appear to be a knockoff product and not made by Icom.
 “I can guarantee you they were not our products,” said Ray Novak, a senior sales manager for Icom America’s amateur radio division, in an interview Wednesday at a trade show in Providence, Rhode Island.
 Novak said Icom introduced the V82 two-way radio model more than two decades ago and it has long since been discontinued.

-The pager manufacturer CEO also has said today that the explosive devices were not made by his company, although he referred to it as a licensing deal with a Hungarian distributor.
+The GApollo pager manufacturer CEO also has said today that the explosive devices were not made by his company, although he referred to it as a licensing deal with a Hungarian distributor.
+Since he calls it licensing, it almost supports the notion that no laws were broken by manufacturing an intentionally explosive model.

-This suggests the supply chain attack was not interception of newly made goods, and instead a targeted insertion of counterfeits or sabotaged old models into the Lebanese electronics market; remote control bombs were made to look like popular communication technology brands.
+This basically confirms that the supply chain attack was not interception of newly made goods, and instead a targeted insertion of counterfeits or sabotaged old models into the Lebanese electronics market; remote control bombs were made to look like popular communication technology brands, to suit Hezbollah’s own stated preference for dated and inexpensive (grey market) technology.